La Verne Ausman

-La Verne Ausman (February 18, 1930 - December 14, 2021) was a former member of the Wisconsin State Assembly.
+La Verne George Ausman (February 18, 1930 – December 14, 2021) was an American farmer and Republican politician from Dunn County, Wisconsin.
+He served as administrator of the U.S. Farmers Home Administration during the presidency of George H. W. Bush, and was the 4th secretary of the Wisconsin Department of Agriculture, Trade and Consumer Protection.
+He also served two terms in the Wisconsin State Assembly, representing the 69th Assembly district.

 Biography

 Ausman was born on February 18, 1930, in Eau Claire, Wisconsin, to George and Anna (Sorenson) Ausman.
 After graduating from Elk Mound High School in Elk Mound, Wisconsin, he attended the farm short course at University of Wisconsin–Madison in 1949.
 Ausman was a farmer and cattle breeder.